-Every year, eight million metric tons of plastic are deposited in the world's oceans.
+Every year, eight million tonnes of plastic end up in the world's oceans.
 These lost resources are worth around 80 billion US dollars.
-The problem: up to now, most plastic has been incinerated and only 14 per cent recycled.
-Mixed waste always remains worldwide, in the case of non-technical plastics 100 to 1,000 times the amount.
+The problem: up to now, most plastic has been incinerated and only 14% recycled.
+Around the world, mixed waste is always left over.
+In the case of non-technical plastics, it is 100 to 1,000 times the amount.
 Here, the chemical recycling of Mura Technology Limited offers new solutions.

-The patented Catalytic Hydrothermal Reactor (abbreviated: Cat-HTR) technology was developed in 2007 and tested in a pilot plant in Australia for 10 years.
-With Cat-HTR technology, plastic waste that was previously impossible to recycle can be converted back into oil within 20 minutes; this is more resource-efficient than the extraction of fossil fuels from the ground.
+The Hydrothermal Plastic Recycling Solution (HydroPRS) was developed in 2007, and tested in a pilot plant in Australia for over ten years.
+With HydroPRS, plastic waste that was previously impossible to recycle can be converted back into oil within 20 minutes; this is more resource-efficient than the extraction of fossil fuels from the ground.
 Only water, high temperatures and pressure are used to separate the cells and join them together again.
-One plant alone can process 20,000 metric tons of plastic per year and reduce CO2 output by 28,180 metric tons.
+One plant alone can process 20,000 tonnes of plastic per year and reduce CO2 output by 28,180 tonnes.
 This corresponds to the annual consumption of 5,983 cars or the annual energy needs of 4,914 households.

 For traditional plastic recycling - also used by igus in its chainge programme - all waste has to be sorted according to its constituents before shredding.
 The granules can then be used to produce new polymer products with the injection moulding method or by extrusion.

 The process is planned as follows: waste companies supply the plastic waste to achieve their recycling goals.
 Oil is then obtained that is available at a similar price to fossil oil.
-In the first phase, a total of four Catalytic Hydrothermal Reactors are to be built in Teesside to process more than 80,000 metric tons of plastic waste every year.
-After that, Mura is planning to issue licences all over the world and build more plants.
+In the first phase, a total of four catalytic hydrothermal reactors will be built in Teesside to process more than 80,000 tonnes of plastic waste every year.
+In addition, further plants are planned in Germany, the US and Asia, among other places.